RE-LIVE THE PAST

-Bomber Camp™ is held Wednesday and Thursday, May 29 and 30, 2019.
-It is a one-day camp starting at 7:30am and ending at 6:10pm.
-Gather at the WWII Memorial in front of the Stockton Airport terminal on the day for which you registered (or both days if you registered for both).
-Trainees must arrange travel to Stockton Airport and be fed and ready for transport at 7:30am.
+Bomber Camp™ is held Thursday and Friday, May 4th and 5th, 2023.
+It is a one-day camp starting at 0730 and ending at 1800.
+Gather at the WWII Memorial in front of the Stockton Airport terminal on the day for which you registered.
+Trainees must arrange travel to Stockton Airport and be fed and ready for transport at 0730.
 Daytime parking at the airport is free.
 You will be returned to this spot in the evening when camp is done.

 Summers in Stockton are generally sunny and hot.
 Bring sunscreen and arrive in comfortable clothes and shoes.
 Military coveralls, cap, and canteen will be issued during morning induction.
 We encourage you to bring period correct sunglasses, footwear and accessories, as well as period civilian clothes for relaxing at the officer’s club after your mission.
 (We can offer suggestions and links.)

-Besides induction and orientation, morning includes aerial gunnery and bombardier training classes.
+Induction and orientation, followed by classes aerial gunnery, and bombardier training, navigation and radio.
 Gunnery class introduces you to various weapons familiar to and used by aircrews, especially the famous Browning 50 caliber machine gun.
-Also includes instruction on how to operate turret and flex (nose, waist) machine guns, and how to aim them by leading your target and compensating for range.
+Also includes instruction on how to operate turret and flexible machine guns, and how to aim them by leading your target and compensating for range.

 TURRETS, BOMBS & MACHINE GUNS!